cshbli/OnnxRuntimeAndorid/README.md

   - For adb, make sure to use `Android\Sdk\platform-tools\adb`,
   - Run `adb shell` to verify

+- Replace `libonnxruntime.so` from `onnxruntime-android-1.11.0.aar`

+  - To-Do: there are some issues with `onnxruntime-android-1.15.0.aar`.

+# C/C++ onnxruntime-android

+Download the [onnxruntime-android](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android) (full package) or [onnxruntime-mobile](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-mobile) (mobile package) AAR hosted at MavenCentral, change the file extension from .aar to .zip, and unzip it.
+Include the header files from the headers folder, and the relevant libonnxruntime.so dynamic library from the jni folder in your NDK project.

+CUSTOM BUILD
+Refer to the instructions for creating a custom Android package.

 # OnnxRuntimeAndorid

 This app uses ONNXRuntime (with NNAPI enabled) for Android C/C++ library to run MobileNet-v2 ONNX model.
 Android camera pixels are passed to ONNXRuntime using JNI